 — A.G.
 Nonsuch 🦆 (@AG_Nonsuch) February 3, 2020

-Sprinklr, a provider of enterprise software for customer experience management, analyzed global Twitter data in real time during the Super Bowl on Sunday, February 2nd from the coin toss to the final whistle.
+Sprinklr, a provider of enterprise customer experience management software, analyzed global Twitter data in real time during the Super Bowl on Sunday, February 2nd from the coin toss to the final whistle.
 Sprinklr identified the brands in the following categories on Twitter:

 1. Most Tweeted About Brand.
 Sprinklr’s Share of Voice metric is used to determine this brand.
 Sprinklr Share of Voice is the percentage of total mentions for one brand/person/entity over the sum of the total mentions on Twitter.
 Mentions for Twitter include public tweets, retweets and replies.